 This is one of the easiest MAF sensors on the planet to test!
 It just takes three steps to find out if the MAF is BAD or not.
 No automotive scan tool is needed for this test!
 As is the custom on this site, I'll take you thru' the whole process step by step.

-This section of the article deals with some very basic working theory of how the 2.6L Isuzu Pick Up (Rodeo, Amigo) MAF works, some do's and don'ts, common symptoms, and some other good stuff.
+This section of the tutorial deals with some very basic working theory of how the 2.6L Isuzu Pick Up (Rodeo, Amigo) MAF works, some do's and don'ts, common symptoms, and some other good stuff.